 Kazu serves a mean lamb chop.
-I mean this boned in meat tops the one I had at Kushigin which I thought was pretty damn good already.
-Sizzling hot meat and fat wrapped with char marked surface with pinkish juicy flesh near the bone, you'll be surprised how many other places that serve lamb don't do lamb chops this good.
+This boned in meat tops the one I had at Kushigin which I had thought was pretty damnd good already.
+Sizzling hot meat and fat wrapped with char marked surface and pinkish juicy flesh near the bone, one could be less surprised at how many other places that serve lamb don't do lamb chops this good.

-These sweet potatoes were nothing short of excellent stuff.
-Even more so with the butter which you can rub over and let melt into the potato which is exuding fragrance and sweet in it's own right.
-If you haven't had these Japanese sweet potatoes before, this would be a good place to try them.
+These sweet potatoes were nothing short of excellent.
+Even more so with the butter which you could rub over and let melt into the potato which was already fragrant by itself.
+If you haven't had these Japanese sweet potatoes before, Kazu would be a good place to try them.
 I ended up eating the whole thing, skin and all.
-The cooking process was just a grill and what was tasted is essentially just the potato where condiments are really unnecessary and the butter was but a plus.
+The cooking process was just a grill and what was tasted was just the potato where condiments were unnecessary and the butter was but icing.

 This seems to be a signature tiramisu of Kazu.
-The reason as explained by the server, why it is called bbq tiramisu is because the top of the mascarpone is scorched to create a moderately charred fragrance before the cocoa powder is sprinkled on the surface.
-The result is a smoky fragrance that comes with the bitter (and choke inducing) cocoa with the sweet mascapone cream which actually has texture like a soft pudding rather than cream.
+The reason as explained by the server why it was called bbq tiramisu was because the top of the mascarpone was scorched to create a char aroma before the cocoa powder is sprinkled on the surface.
+The result was a smoky fragrance that paired with the bitter (and choke inducing) cocoa and the sweet mascapone cream.